sekmo/movienight/README.md

 *Profile*: a user is asked to create a Profile with first name, last name and username to add movies on her wishlist.

-*Friendship* represent a friendship request: has a sender and a recipient.
-To represent that the recipient has confirmed the friendship, we just fill the confirmation date on the friendship, otherwise remains a pending request.
+*Friendship* represent a friendship request: has a sender and a receiver.
+To represent that the receiver has confirmed the friendship, we just fill the confirmation date on the friendship, otherwise remains a pending request.

 ## Feature roadmap: